Omar-Fathy461/Omar-Fathy461/README.md

 </a>

 ## 💫 About Me:
-=> Junior Frontend Developer | Passionate about Web Development & UI/UX Design<br><br>=> I'm a passionate Front-End Developer who loves turning ideas into dynamic digital experiences.
-With solid skills in HTML, CSS/SASS, JavaScript, and React js, I build modern, responsive user interfaces that stand out.<br><br>=> I enjoy tackling creative challenges and finding new ways to enhance user interactions and performance.
-My goal is to create solutions that not only meet client needs but also deliver real results.
-I'm always excited to learn and keep up with the latest trends in web development
+=> Full-Stack Developer | Passionate about Web Development, UI/UX Design, and Scalable Systems

+=> I am a motivated developer skilled in building modern, responsive, and dynamic web applications.
+With solid experience in Frontend (HTML, CSS/SASS, JavaScript, React, Next.js, TailwindCSS, Redux Toolkit, Bootstrap, TypeScript), I create sleek and interactive user interfaces.

+=> On the Backend, I work with Node.js, Express.js, MongoDB, PostgreSQL, Prisma, and Supabase to deliver robust, secure, and scalable solutions.

+=> I also use DevOps & Tools like Docker, Git, GitHub, and Postman to streamline development workflows and ensure smooth deployment.

+=> My goal is to craft applications that combine clean design, strong functionality, and great user experience while continuously learning and exploring the latest technologies.

 [![](https://visitcount.itsvg.in/api?id=Omar-Fathy461&icon=2&color=6)](https://visitcount.itsvg.in)